ZhangBohan/django-http-monitor/README.md

 # Django http monitor

-Django http monitor is a Django middleware for record http request and response in debug.
+Django http monitor is a Django app for record http request and response in debug.

 Django http monitor is based on response header `Request-UUID`, anyone has any questions about the request, just send me `Request-UUID` in response header, we can see whole message what we what.